 3 Strategies for Managing Your Channel Inventory

-Now, before you roll your eyes and ironically applaud the inapt audacity to even suggest such a caparison—realize that both New York and channel inventory ecosystems are engulfed with moving parts, sightseers, miscommunication, constant repair, stock outs (i.e., Hamilton Broadway musical), and unexplained frustration (see: my dad).
+Now, before you roll your eyes and ironically applaud the inept audacity to even suggest such a caparison—realize that both New York and channel inventory ecosystems are engulfed with moving parts, sightseers, miscommunication, constant repair, stockouts (i.e., Hamilton Broadway musical), and unexplained frustration (see: my dad).

-Here Are 3 Strategies that will save you a good night’s rest when managing channel inventory:
+Here Are 3 Channel Inventory Management Strategies that will save you a good night’s rest:

 1) Strategize inventory levels based on demand

 Inevitably, inventory units will differ greatly between distributors.